wowpin/dum-generic/README.md

 7. You can now connect to the server via Telnet on port 35123 (port nubmer is configurable in `mudserver.py`)

 ## What now?
 I'd love to carry on developing this, it has been pretty fun so far.
 IF anyone feels like they want to take it even further, feel free to get in touch.
-If you want to test it out in it's current state, let me know!
-You can easily connect to my current dev instance.

 ## Get in touch
 Bartek.Radwanski@gmail.com